Find out what happens when you give birth at home, and whether it could be for you. Here’s your guide to a different sort of birth experience.

-Oh yes, something to mention.
 Most home births are arranged over months of planning with a midwife.
-Yet a small proportion of unplanned home births just happen because your baby comes along a little faster than expected…
+Yet a small proportion of unplanned home births just happen because your baby comes along a little faster than expected.

 If you have a straightforward pregnancy and the baby is looking healthy, a home birth can be a strong option (Brocklehurst et al, 2011; De Jonge et al, 2014).
 It might be different if things are complicated though, so speak to your midwife.
-You can both go through your individual situation and work out what is best (NICE, 2014).
+You can both go through your individual situation and work out what's best for you and your baby (NICE, 2014).

 If you have your baby at home, you won’t be able to have an epidural but you can still have gas and air, pethidine/diamorphine or a TENS machine (NHS Choices, 2017).
+If you live in Scotland, check with your NHS board which pain relief options are available to you as pethidine and diamorphine may not be offered at home births.
 You could also try relaxation or hypnobirthing techniques you’ve learned during pregnancy.
 Or you could ease the pain in a birthing pool or – a bonus of being at home – hop into a bath.

 Do note though that most alternative pain relief techniques are not proven pain relievers (NHS Choices, 2017).
 Check out our page on pain relief options at a home birth for more detailed information.